Freight Shipping from Ontario to Houston

 How much does it cost to ship freight from Ontario to Houston?

-Full truckload (FTL) rates from Ontario, CA to Houston, TX currently range from $3,739-$4,608 for a standard dry van load over the 1,739-mile route.
+Full truckload (FTL) rates from Ontario, CA to Houston, TX currently range $3,739-$4,608 (roughly $2.16-$2.65 per mile over 1,739 miles).
 LTL shipments typically cost $1,156-$1,878 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Ontario to Houston?